 In addition to my academic interests, I enjoy running, cycling, brazilian jiu-jitsu, playing guitar, piano, and drums, writing creative fiction, and reading great books.
 In particular, writing is a huge passion of mine.
 I work part-time as a professional content and technical writer specializing on machine learning, so please contact me if you are looking for a skilled writer for your software or ML business.

-Juris Doctor (JD) - In Progress, 2027
+Juris Doctor (JD), 2027

 Arizona State University